-Intrexon Corporation, a corporation affiliated with Randal J. Kirk, who serves as a director of the Company agreed to purchase 1,910,000 shares of common stock in this offering.
+Intrexon Corporation, a corporation affiliated with Randal J. Kirk, who serves as a director of the Company, has indicated an interest in purchasing approximately 1,900,000 shares of common stock in this offering.
+However, because indications of interest are not binding agreements or commitments to purchase, Intrexon Corporation may elect not to purchase any shares in this offering.
+We believe that Intrexon has submitted this indication of interest, in part, to support this offering.